CamranR/Autonomous-vacuum-cleaner/README.md

 Description:

-This small python program will process instructions sets provided in the file "instruction.tx" and moove the vaccum cleaner's position.
+This small python program will process instructions sets provided in the file "instruction.txt" and moove the vaccum cleaner's position.

 Usage: